Stress Fracture of the Talus

 Talar stress fracture symptoms

-Symptoms of a stress fracture of the talus include pain in the ankle which will have come on gradually.
+Symptoms of a stress fracture of the talus include pain on the outside of the ankle which will have come on gradually.
 The pain will get worse with exercise particularly running and ease with rest.
 There is likely to be tenderness and possibly swelling over the sinus tarsi which is a small canal where nerves pass into the ankle.
 Bone scans and CT scans can confirm the diagnosis as a stress fracture is unlikely to show up on an X-ray until healing has begun.

 Stress Fracture of the talus explained